harsh3871/ML-project/README.md

 # ML-project
-In this machine learning project, we began by preparing the dataset, which involved loading the data, addressing missing values, and encoding categorical features.
+ I prepared the dataset by handling missing values and encoding categorical features.
+Then, I conducted exploratory data analysis (EDA) to understand feature distributions and correlations.
+Finally, I trained a RandomForestClassifier and evaluated its performance.